 The mortgage payment you make each month is likely to be your biggest tax break.
 For most homeowners, the majority of what is paid is actually interest, rather than principle.
 All that interest can be deducted (unless your loan is more than $1 million).

 Home Improvement Loans

 Just like the mortgage interest on your first loan, the interest on a home equity loan used for “capital improvements” to a home can also be deducted.
 This is for loans with balances of up to $100,000.
 The interest on that loan, is then tax-deductible for a homeowner who uses the loan to make improvements to the home such as adding square footage, upgrading the components of the home, or repairing damage from a natural disaster.
-Even regular home improvements may give you an advantage.
+Even regular home improvements may give you an advantage, certainly for an immediate solution the ARCCT Short Term loan might make things easier.
 According to the IRS, home improvements are jobs like plumbing, wiring, installing air conditioning, or putting on a new roof with the best roofing company, so long as these improvements add value and prolong your house’s life.
 While you can’t necessarily deduct these improvement costs, you can add the price of materials and labor to the basis of your home.
 This can reduce the tax owed on the sale of your home in the future should you decide to sell it.

 Did you buy your house this year?
 If so, be sure to claim the points that you may have paid to get a better rate on your loan!
 This is a tax break only available in the year you paid them.
 First, you’ll need to make sure your loan meets all the qualification requirements so that you can deduct points all at once.
 Also, if you refinanced a loan, the points you paid may be deductible.